cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Piloting & Ship Manoeuvring

-Piloting encompasses all actions related to controlling the vessel\'s movement, positioning, and spatial awareness.
+Piloting encompasses all actions related to controlling the vessel's movement, positioning, and spatial awareness.
 A skilled pilot is crucial for survival, utilizing Jump Generators, Kramer-PAD Drives and manoeuvring jets to evade enemy fire and gain tactical advantages.